Lolfaceftw/me4-hand-gesture-recognition-mediapipe/README.md

 * Tensorflow 2.3.0 or Later<br>tf-nightly 2.5.0.dev or later (Only when creating a TFLite for an LSTM model)
 * scikit-learn 0.23.2 or Later (Only if you want to display the confusion matrix)
 * matplotlib 3.3.2 or Later (Only if you want to display the confusion matrix)
+* pyautogui (For presentation control with keyboard commands)

 # Demo
 Here's how to run the demo using your webcam.